Nandi people: Nandi identity

+Kesby (1977) sheds light on significant developments along the East African coast in the mid-19th century that would later influence the emerging Nandi community.
+In 1840, Sultan Sayyid Said of Oman relocated his capital from Muscat to Zanzibar to better oversee Omani trade and manage his family's affairs on the East African coast.
+This move was likely prompted by the growing volume of Indian Ocean trade, driven in part by increased activity from British and other European merchants.
+The establishment of a royal court in Zanzibar further stimulated commerce along the coast, which, in turn, led to coastal merchants extending their influence into the interior regions from around 1830 onward.

-The earliest recorded mention of Arab caravans in Nandi oral tradition date to the 1850s during the time when the Sawe ibinda (age-set) were warriors.
-The contact was antagonistic with raids on the caravans carried out by Nandi warriors.
-By 1854, the name Mararma ("who do not care about fire") had been conveyed upon a sub-set of the Sawe possibly as a result of the very successful raiding of Arab caravans or perhaps as a result of the major defeat at Kipsoboi.
+The earliest references to Arab caravans in Nandi oral tradition date back to the 1850s, during the time when the Sawe ibinda (age-set) served as warriors.
+These encounters were hostile, with Nandi warriors frequently raiding the caravans.
+By 1854, a subset of the Sawe had acquired the name Mararma ("those who do not care about fire"), possibly in recognition of their success in raiding Arab caravans or due to a major Arab defeat at Kipsoboi.

-The Nandi warriors had never encountered a foe armed with firearms before and they had to develop new military tactics to overcome the effectiveness of a large number of firearms.
-Like the Masai, the warriors drew the enemy's fire by a sudden rush at which time they went "go to ground."
-Then the warriors charged the caravan porters before the muzzle loading weapons could be recharged.
-The porters bolted into the reloading riflemen followed closely by the Nandi warriors and in this confusion, the Nandi warriors could spear the panicked men.
-This tactic would be deployed effectively until the battle of Kimondi in 1895.
+Nandi warriors had never previously faced opponents armed with firearms, and they were forced to adapt their military strategies accordingly.
+Like the Maasai, the Nandi employed tactics that involved drawing enemy fire through a sudden rush, then dropping to the ground.
+As the muzzle-loading rifles were being reloaded, the warriors would charge at the caravan porters.
+The startled porters, retreating into the line of reloading riflemen, created confusion that the Nandi exploited—spearing the disoriented men during the chaos.
+This tactic proved effective and was used successfully until the battle of Kimondi in 1895.

 Part of the reason for the Nandi success was the limited access.
 The easiest approach was from the north-east, but a caravan had to travel two or three days before reaching principal Nandi settlements.
 This evidently was not preferable as the Arab caravans diverted east to Kavirondo and Mumias where food and protection was located.

 Due to the casualties to the caravans, direct trade increasingly became difficult.
 Caravans rarely entered or camped in Nandi and a strange "middle man" system evolved after the 1850s.
 Trusted Sotik and Dorobo agents were employed to act as "middle men" who would trade ivory and other coastal goods for cattle to the Nandi for a large commission.